cmower/ros_helper/README.md

 ### Short term

 * Update `keyboard_node` to use `simple_pub_sub`, perhaps consider moving away from pygame.
-* Proper exception handling and colored logging to terminal, consider Python [`logging`](https://docs.python.org/2/library/logging.html).
 * Finish `experiments` module.
 * Update examples, e.g. the scripts names, and make more.
 * Cleaner initialization handling in `msgs`, like new additions to `visualization`.
 * Move the many property attributes of `MarkerMsg` to respective derived classes in `visualization.py` to avoid errors.
 * Some scripts seem to have irregular spacing.
 Check through and ensure code complies with [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+* Recall, one of the original ideas was to not do lots of input checks and leave that to users responsibility.
+So is there a need for all the `is_` functions in `rh_utils.py`?
+Also, perhaps input checking and exception handling should be incorporated to aid easier debugging (i.e. see point below)?
+This would probably be worth making a whole new module, i.e. `error_handling_utils.py` or something like that...
+* Proper exception handling and colored logging to terminal, consider Python [`logging`](https://docs.python.org/2/library/logging.html).
+Also, could we log to `./logs` in catkin workspace?
+Is all this really worth it?

 ### Long term